AIR MONITORING FOR EMPLOYEE EXPOSURE

 Below are some of the common hazards that are of concern to workplaces and may require exposure monitoring:

 - Metal dusts and fumes from welding, soldering, fabrication, galvanizing and electroplating etc,

 - General airborne dirt and dust,

-- Respirable crystalline silica in quarries, recycling plants, foundries and precast cement yards, brick works etc,
+- Respirable crystalline silica in stone mason fabrication businesses, quarries, recycling plants, foundries and precast cement yards, brick works etcetera

 - General chemicals from printing, laboratories, hospitals, manufacturing and industry etc,